Mental Health & Wellbeing

 Early intervention for young people with emotional, behavioural or social difficulties can help prevent mental health problems becoming more serious in the future or developing in the first place.

-Our Learning Mentors are Alison Fink and Debbie Perschky who between them have many years’ experience working at Vaughan and have both worked in different roles, supporting children throughout the school.
-Both Alison and Debbie are Level 3 Safeguarding trained and part of the safeguarding and have had training in supporting looked-after and adopted children in school.
+Our CBT Counsellor is Alison Fink and our Learning Mentor is Dimple Hirani who between them have many years’ experience working and have both worked in different roles, supporting children throughout the school.
 They are also trained facilitators for the Friends Resilience Programme, (supporting children with anxiety to develop resilience), Sunbeams/Rainbows (supporting children who have experienced loss) and the NSPCC PANTS Programme which teaches children how to keep themselves safe.
 They also offer Space to Talk, a drop-in service where children can talk about any worries they might have.

 Alison has an MSc in CBT (Cognitive Behaviour Therapy) for Children and Young People from UCL/Anna Freud Centre.
 She has further training in Mindfulness and delivers it to both groups and individual children.
 Alison also facilitates anxiety and mindfulness workshops for parents and has experience in delivering parenting groups and courses.
 She also provides CBT outreach work to other schools.